 - Banner is using a massive Stark Suit, since Hulk still refuses to transform.

 - Thanos' army arrives in Wakanda and nearly overwhelms the Avengers, but Thor, Rocket, and Groot, having forged Thor's new weapon (an axe that can summon the Bifrost, the rainbow pathway that travels across the cosmos), arrive to push back.

 - Thanos gets to Earth and, missing only the Stone in Vision's forehead, defeats The Avengers.
 Wanda destroys Vision's Stone, killing Vision in the process, but Thanos reverses time (using his glove) and manages to restore Vision's Stone.

 - With all the Stones in hand, Thanos snaps his fingers, killing half the life in the universe.
 Several Avengers, Guardians and other characters turn to dust (literally), including Falcon, Black Panther, Spiderman, Bucky, Drax, Quill, Groot, Wanda, Strange, and Nick Fury.

 - Thor managed to severely wound Thanos, but couldn't ultimately stop him and Thanos teleports away with a damaged glove.

 - Nick Fury manages to send a signal to Captain Marvel before he disintegrated.

 Phew, that was a lot!
 We told you it was the ultimate guide!
 And this is just the films.
 There's a whole more to the MCU if you also include all the TV Series.
 But let's leave those aside for now, since you'll still be able to understand pretty much everything without watching them.
-We hope this guide helps you get ready for Marvel's Captain Marvel, coming in March, 2019!
+We hope this guide helps you get ready for Marvel's Avengers: Endgame, coming in April, 2019!